Pancreaticoduodenectomy: Anatomy involved in the procedure

 The most common technique of a pancreaticoduodenectomy consists of the en bloc removal of the distal segment (antrum) of the stomach, the first and second portions of the duodenum, the head of the pancreas, the common bile duct, and the gallbladder.
 Lymph nodes in the area are often removed during the operation as well (lymphadenectomy).
 However, not all lymph nodes are removed in the most common type of pancreaticoduodenectomy because studies showed that patients did not benefit from the more extensive surgery.

 At the very beginning of the procedure, after the surgeons have gained access to the abdomen, the surfaces of the peritoneum and the liver are inspected for disease that has metastasized.
 This is an important first step as the presence of active metastatic disease is a contraindication to performing the operation.

 The vascular supply of the pancreas is from the celiac artery via the superior pancreaticoduodenal artery and the superior mesenteric artery from the inferior pancreaticoduodenal artery.
 There are additional smaller branches given off by the right gastric artery which is also derived from the celiac artery.
 The reason for the removal of the duodenum along with the head of the pancreas is that they share the same arterial blood supply (the superior pancreaticoduodenal artery and inferior pancreaticoduodenal artery).
-These arteries run through the head of the pancreas, so that both organs must be removed if the single blood supply is severed.
+These arteries run through the head of the pancreas so that both organs must be removed if the single blood supply is severed.
 If only the head of the pancreas were removed it would compromise blood flow to the duodenum, resulting in tissue necrosis.

-While blood supply to the liver is left intact, the common bile duct is removed.
+While the blood supply to the liver is left intact, the common bile duct is removed.
 This means that while the liver remains with a good blood supply the surgeon must make a new connection to drain bile produced in the liver.
 This is done at the end of the surgery.
 The surgeon will make a new attachment between the pancreatic duct and the jejunum or stomach.
-During the surgery a cholecystectomy is performed to remove the gallbladder.
+During the surgery, a cholecystectomy is performed to remove the gallbladder.
 This portion is not done en bloc, as the gallbladder is removed separately.

 Relevant nearby anatomy not removed during the procedure include the major vascular structures in the area: the portal vein, the superior mesenteric vein, and the superior mesenteric artery, the inferior vena cava.
 These structures are important to consider in this operation especially if done for resection of a tumor located in the head of the pancreas.
-If the tumor encases (wraps around 50% or more of the vessel) the celiac artery, superior mesenteric artery, or inferior vena cava it is considered unresectable due to the lack of patient benefit from the operation while having very high risk.
-Occasionally a portion of the superior mesenteric vein or portal vein is attached or inseparable from the tumor.
-In this setting vascular surgeons resect the involved portion of the vessel, and the vessel is repaired either via end-to-end anastomosis, repair of the side wall of the vein, or a vein graft.